 HERCA wishes to facilitate the understanding of this event at the European level.
-With this aim, a link to the national radiological environmental networks of all countries participating in HERCA will be available from the HERCA website as well more information and data on radioactivity in the air.
+With this aim, a link to national radiological environmental networks is available from the HERCA website as well as more information and data on radioactivity in the air.

 Following the events in Japan, HERCA reaffirms the need for increased co-operation between radiological protection competent Authorities and continue to promote the exchange of experience and learning from each other's best practices.
 This event stresses more than ever the need for a common understanding and whenever possible, a common approach in the field of nuclear emergency management.
 It is important to learn immediate and deferred lessons from the Fukushima accident.
-This lessons will be taken into account in the future work of HERCA in this field.
+These lessons will be taken into account in the future work of HERCA in this field.